// Code generated by "go test -run=Generate -write=all"; DO NOT EDIT.

 if , := replaceRecvType(.methods, , ); {

-// If the underlying type doesn't actually use type parameters, it's
+// If the RHS doesn't use type parameters, it may not have been

 .embeddeds = .embeddeds